dagurval/bchpool/README.md

 "proxy" : This is an array in the same format as btcd above but is used in proxy and passthrough mode to set the upstream pool and is mandatory.

-"btcaddress" : This is the bitcoin address to try to generate blocks to.
+"bchaddress" : This is the bitcoin address to try to generate blocks to.

 "btcsig" : This is an optional signature to put into the coinbase of mined blocks.